Multi-Agent Coordination Fluid Flow Modeling and Experimental Evaluation: Introduction

 \subsection{Related Work}

-Multi-Agent Systems (MASs) have been deployed in a plethora of robotics applications such as search and rescue missions \cite{murphy2016disaster, drew2021multi}, forest robotics \cite{oliveira2021advances, yuan2019learning}, surveillance \cite{acevedo2014decentralized}, and environmental monitoring \cite{dunbabin2012robots} etc, due to their significant advantages when compared to a single agent.
+Multi-Agent Systems (MAS) have been deployed in a plethora of robotics applications such as search and rescue missions \cite{drew2021multi}, forest robotics \cite{oliveira2021advances}, and surveillance \cite{acevedo2014decentralized}, due to their significant advantages when compared to a single agent.
 Such MAS must be equipped with robust algorithms that can safely navigate around both static and dynamic obstacles in order for all agents to successfully complete the cooperative job.
-Various collision-free path planning works have been previously published such as collision cone \cite{sunkara2019collision}, artificial potential fields \cite{koditschek1992exact}, navigation functions \cite{tanner2012multiagent}, and sampling based methods \cite{ichter2018learning}.\\ Artificial Potential Fields (APF)\cite{khatib1986real} is a simple and mathematically elegant technique originally proposed for manipulators and mobile robots in an operational space.
+Various collision-free path planning works have been previously published such as collision cone \cite{sunkara2019collision}, navigation functions \cite{tanner2012multiagent}, velocity obstacle concept \cite{van2008reciprocal, van2010optimal}, flocking \cite{inacio2018united} and sampling based methods \cite{ichter2018learning}.
+Flow-based control strategies for marine robots in gyre-like flows have been previously studied \cite{knizhnik2022flow, knizhnik2023flow}.
+Artificial Potential Fields (APF)\cite{khatib1986real, kim2011path, chen2009evolutionary} is a simple and mathematically elegant technique originally proposed for manipulators and mobile robots in an operational space.
 Combining a positive potential around goal location and a negative potential around obstacles, this method guides the robot toward its goal by following the gradients of potential field while steering away from obstacles.
 A well-known issue of such an approach is getting trapped in local minima and in a real-world dynamic environment it has been shown that APF is inefficient \cite{montiel2015path}.
-Several APF variants have since been proposed for robot path planning applications \cite{kim2011path, chen2009evolutionary, goerzen2010survey, bing2011route}. \\ Control Barrier Functions (CBFs) have emerged as a potential mathematical tool for safety assurances \cite{ames2016control, jankovic2018robust}.
-They are a set of rules used to ensure that a robot's actions do not violate certain safety constraints, such as avoiding collisions with obstacles or other objects in the environment.
-Using system dynamics, CBFs can be used to define a admissible region in the robot's workspace, and the robot's control inputs are then calculated to ensure that the robot's state remains within this region at all times.
-CBFs for a safe behavior in multi-agent robotics was studied previously\cite{borrmann2015control} and a decentralized supervisory controller based on CBFs has been presented \cite{chen2020guaranteed}.
-A combination of CBFs with Control Lyapunov Functions (CLFs) via quadratic programming was studied for cruise control applications \cite{ames2014control}.
-Other applications include model predictive control \cite{wills2004barrier}, and bipedal robotics walking \cite{hsu2015control}.